 However, changes need to be made otherwise this natural wonder of the world could be damaged beyond repair.

-One of the best things we can do to help preserve the reef is to go visit it with a responsible tour company that cares about the reef.
-Every tourist entering the Marine Park has to pay an environmental fee which helps fund the day to day management of the park and helps improve it’s long term resilience.
-Responsible diving practices also help, don’t apply sunscreen just before diving or snorkelling (it has adverse effects) and never touch or hold onto coral.
+One of the best things we can do to help preserve the Great Barrier Reef is to go Scuba Diving with a responsible tour company that cares about the reef.
+Every tourist entering the Marine Park has to pay an environmental fee which helps fund the day to day management of the park and helps improve its long term resilience.
+Responsible Scuba Diving in the Great Barrier Reef also helps.
+Don’t apply sunscreen just before diving or snorkeling (it has adverse effects) and never touch or hold onto the coral.
 We can also do our part in helping to reduce pollution, climate change and the unchecked use of plastics.

-I had an amazing time diving in the barrier reef, even if it did make me a little sad.
+I had an amazing time Scuba Diving in the Great Barrier Reef, even if it did make me a little sad.

 Go see it now, before it’s potentially too late.